Toruse/toruse.github.io/source/_enportfolio/46/kredito-organizacijos.md

     height: 284
 ---

-Сайт визитка для кредитной организации.
+Business card website for a credit institution.

 ---

-Проделанная работа
+Work done

-* Установлен и настроен WordPress.
+* WordPress installed and configured.
-* Установлена и настроена тема.
+* The theme is installed and configured.
-* Установлен плагин RusToLat.
+* The RusToLat plugin is installed.
-* Установлен плагин Contact Form 7. Созданы и настроены формы обратной связи.
+* Contact Form 7 plugin installed.
+Feedback forms created and configured.
-* Подключен сервис Google Analytics.
+* Google Analytics service is connected.
-* Установлен плагин Simple 301 Redirects.
+* Simple 301 Redirects plugin installed.
-* Установлен плагин Yoast SEO.
+* Yoast SEO plugin installed.
-* Установлен и настроен плагин Polylang. Добавлен английский, русский и литовский язык.
+* The Polylang plugin is installed and configured.
+Added English, Russian and Lithuanian languages.

-Использовались технологии / инструменты
+Technologies / tools

 * WordPress, Google Analytics.